usdot-jpo-ode/wzdx/spec-content/enumerated-types/HybridSignDynamicMessageFunction.md

-# HybridSignVariableMessageFunction Enumerated Type
+# HybridSignDynamicMessageFunction Enumerated Type
-The HybridSignVariableMessageFunction enumerated type describes options for the function of the variable message displayed by the electronic display on a [HybridSign](/spec-content/objects/HybridSign.md).
+The `HybridSignDynamicMessageFunction` enumerated type describes options for the function of the dynamic message displayed by the electronic display on a [HybridSign](/spec-content/objects/HybridSign.md).

 ## Values
 Value | Description